Last Updated on

 – Anne Frank

-As a life coach, you are training or preparing your client for success in life, but his or her success is ultimately dependent upon individual drive and perseverence.
-You can train your clients to the best of your ability and their capacity, read the latest studies, and follow the newest procedures, but the end result is based on the motivation of your client, and the true skill is in recognising when to pull back and give your client the space to learn and grow not longer needing your support.
+As a life coach, you are training or preparing your client for success in life, but his or her success is ultimately dependent upon individual drive and perseverance.
+You can train your clients to the best of your ability and their capacity, read the latest studies, and follow the newest procedures, but the end result is based on the motivation of your client, and the true skill is in recognising when to pull back and give your client the space to learn and grow no longer needing your support.

 About the Authors